brendunne19/asw/excel-academy/intro_to_excel.md

 ### 1.4 Other Useful Functions

-* `LEFT/RIGHT(abcd, n)`: returns the first n digits from the left/right of abcd
+* `=LEFT/RIGHT(abcd, n)`: returns the first n digits from the left/right of abcd

-* `INDEX(MATCH)`: can be used together to return a value from a grid, in a similar fashion to `VLOOKUP`
+* `=INDEX( MATCH() )`: can be used together to return a value from a grid, in a similar fashion to `VLOOKUP`

-* `IFERROR`: returns one value if there is no error, returns another if there is, this is useful to make spreadsheets readable if dividing by zero
+* `=IFERROR(value if no error, value if error)`: returns one value if there is no error, returns another if there is, this is useful to make spreadsheets readable if dividing by zero

-* `SUM`: sums a given range
+* `=SUM()`: sums a given range

 * Using a \$ in a formula locks whatever the \$ is before, e.g. $A1:$B6 will lock A and B but not 1 and 6.
 To lock both use $A$1 etc. This is useful when needing repeated formulas in other columns.
 For example if you are always referring to a fixed cell for BU code, you can lock this for all formulas.
-There is also a shortcut for this with F4, as seen in the [shortcuts section].(#10-shortcuts-and-formulas)
+There is also a shortcut for this with F4, as seen in the [shortcuts section](#moving-around-an-excel-file).

 ## 2.0 Report Building Techniques:

 ### 2.1 Creating Charts

+To create a chart using data from a table in Excel, we can follow these steps:

+1. Highlight the table you wish to visualise
+2. Select “Insert” tab in the toolbar
+3. Select recommended charts then choose the most appropriate chart
+4. To add different features to the chart, select the “Chart Design” tab.

+The type of chart you want to use depends on how you’d like to visualise the date.
+For example, line charts can be used to visualise how a KPI changes over time, whereas a bar chart can be used to different proportions like year on year change in sales

 ### 2.2 Pivot Tables

+#### Creating a Pivot Table

+When we have a large set of data in Excel with many columns, we sometimes may want to summarise only a sub-set of the table.
+A fast way to do this would be to use a pivot table.
+To create a pivot we follow these steps:

+1. Highlight the table/data you wish to make a Pivot Table with
+2. Go to “Insert” and select “Pivot Table”
+3. A pop up will appear, and choose the options you'd like

+#### Selecting Fields

+Drag and drop the fields from the top of the “Pivot Table Fields” into the “Filter”, “Columns”, “Rows” and “Values”.
+* The “Filter” allows you to use that field as a filter for the table
+* The “Columns” will place the fields along the top of the table
+* The “Rows” will place the fields along the side of the table
+* The “Values” will be the variables used in the table

+#### Calculated Fields

+If we want to calculate some fields which don’t exist in our data, we can do this for use in our pivot tables.
+To do this we use the following steps:
+1. On the ribbon at the top, select “PivotTable Analyze”, and select “Fields, Items, & Sets”.
+Then press “Calculated Field”.
+2. In the pop up, name the field, and create the formula you would like to use using the existing fields in the pivot table.
+Once completed press “OK”
+3. The created field should now appear under the other fields in the pivot chart.

+#### Slicers

+To select filters easily for your pivot table.
+You can link the pivot table to a slicer.
+1. Select the pivot chart which you would like to create a slicer for and on the “PivotTable Analyze” tab, select “Insert Slicer”.
+2. Select which field you would like the slicer to work for, then hit “OK”
+3. To use the slicer, just select variable you would like to filter the chart using, and the pivot chart will automatically filter using the slicer

+If you have more than one pivot table which uses the same data source, you’ll be able to connect your slicers to work across all the pivot tables. **When creating the Pivot Tables, you will need to check the box that says "Add this data to the Data Model", otherwise this won't work.**
+1. Select the slicer with the field you would like to use across more tables.
+On the “Slicer” tab, select “Report Connections”.
+2. Select the tables which you would like to connect.
+Then press “OK”, and this should connect all the tables to the slicer.

 ### 2.3 Pivot Charts

+Sometime we might want to create a chart that needs to change depending on a variable.
+For example, by changing BUs.
+We can link a chart to a pivot table and slicer to change when a variable is changed.
+To create the chart:
+1. Select the pivot table you want to create into a chart and select the “PivotChart Analyze” tab, and select “PivotChart”.
+2. Select the type of chart you wish to use.
+You can edit these charts once you select “OK” using the “Format” tab

+This should connect all existing slicers to chart (given the slicer is connected to the same table) if not, use the previous slide to create/connect a slicer

 ### 2.4 Drop Downs

-### 2.5 Pasting types
+A drop down is a very useful tool in reports when we want to filter through certain variables To create a drop down we follow these steps:
+1. Create the list of variables you would like to use in a column which isn’t used on a sheet in Excel
+2. Click on the cell where you would like to create the drop down
+3. Go to the “Data” tab and select “Data Validation”, then select “Data Validation…”
+4. Then under “Allow” select list.
+Then under “Source”, highlight the cells which you would like to use.
+Then select “OK”

+> Note: to undo the drop down, follow the same steps, although at the “Allow” step, select number instead of list.

 ## 3.0 Exercises